OpenTermsArchive/contrib-versions/Xing/Privacy Policy.md

 **15\.
 Accessibility of these Terms and Conditions on Data Protection**

 These Terms and Conditions on Data Protection are accessible from any website of the XING Websites under the link "Data Protection".

+Privacy and security at XING

+Find out what XING does to make sure your data is safe, who is responsible for security issues within the company, and what you can do to network in a secure environment.

+IT security and privacy

+Public procedure directory